Saint-Télesphore

 Saint-Télesphore (/fr/) is a municipality located in Vaudreuil-Soulanges Regional County Municipality, Quebec (Canada).
 The population as of the 2021 Canadian census was 754.
-The municipality is situated west of Saint-Polycarpe, south of Sainte-Justine-de-Newton, north of Rivière-Baudette and east of the provincial border near North Lancaster, Ontario.
+The municipality is situated west of Saint-Polycarpe, south of Sainte-Justine-de-Newton, north of Rivière-Beaudette and east of the provincial border near North Lancaster, Ontario.

 The municipality is named for Pope Telesphorus, who reigned from 126 to 138 AD.
 In addition to the village of Saint-Télesphore itself, the municipality also includes the community of Dalhousie or Dalhousie Station along the Canadian Pacific railway.

 History

 Settlement began around 1800 with the arrival of Scottish, Irish, and English immigrants.
 At that time, the place was called Rivière-Delisle, Lac-Saint-François, or Rivière-au-Beaudet.

 In 1877, the Parish Municipality of Saint-Télesphore was created, named after the parish that was formed one year earlier.
 In 1879, its post office opened.

 On August 7, 2010, the parish municipality changed its statutes to become a (regular) municipality.